IBM/integrity-enforcer/docs/ACM/README_DISABLE_IV_PROTECTION_ACM_ENV.md

        $ git push origin master
        ```

     ACM hub cluster will sync the updated `policy-integrity` from GitHub repository to the ACM managed cluster(s).
 This will trigger removing Integrity Verifier operator from an ACM managed cluster(s).

+    Note that this will action will also remove secret resource with verification key setup in [doc](README_SETUP_KEY_RING_ACM_ENV.md).
+If you would need to reenable Integrity Verifier Protection to an ACM managed cluster, follow the [doc](README_SETUP_KEY_RING_ACM_ENV.md) to setup the verification key in an ACM managed cluster(s)

     Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity` means that `policy-integrity` is updated in an ACM managed cluster(s) and Integrity Verifier operator is removed from an ACM managed cluster(s).